alban-read/M1-MICRO-FORTH/M1MicroForth.md

 If you print it with $. you will see 👾

-The quote comma operate can append text like this
+The quote comma operator can append text like this

 ```FORTH